12.3. Polymorphism In Depth

 2. Function overriding - each class provides an overridden version of the draw function.

-3. Upcasting - done in Figure 3, above, when the shape objects are instantiated.
+3. Upcasting - the shape drawing example does this in Figure 3 when instantiating the shape objects.

 4. A pointer or reference variable - variable s in Figures 3 and 4